Here-and-Tomorrow-LLC/hat-blog/docs/consulting.md

 ## What Leaders Say

+### Scott Lipton, Founder & CEO at Ask Ida
+"As a non-technical startup founder building an AI app without a CTO,  I faced an uphill battle getting my MVP from design into production.
+Finding the right team, working with the engineers, and making software decisions each had significant challenges.
+Scott bridged this gap by translating complex technical decisions into clear business and strategy frameworks.
+He guided me through critical decision points by outlining key questions and helping me understand their implications for strategy, risk management, and team leadership.
+Thanks to his guidance, over five months we successfully developed the product and launched our first paid pilot."

 ### Alexandre Ackermans, VP Engineering at Maximizer CRM
 "Scott is a visionary leader with a rare combination of strategic thinking and hands-on expertise.
 His approach to leadership is both inclusive and inspiring, creating an environment where ideas flourish and innovation is the norm."